allifizzuddin89/Lazada-Web-Scraping-Handphone-Price-List/README.md

 - Extracting mobile phones price and details from Lazada Malaysia
 - Scraping framework : Scrapy
 - Scraping through API, extracting data from JSON
-- This is only meant for educational, research and proof of work purpose only.
-I will not responsible for any illegal activities.

 ## Requirement :
 - Scrapy 2.7.1